The High Alpine Peak of Great Himalayan National Park

-The Himalayan National Park is situated in the Kullu region of Himachal Pradesh Indian State, It has wonderful Biodiversity with many different species making it their home.
+The Great Himalayan National Park is situated in the Kullu region of Himachal Pradesh Indian State, It has wonderful Biodiversity with many different species making it their home.
 This is the Largest National Park in India and is spread about almost 1200 Sq Km.

 This Park Conserves many species and also Flora and Fauna are most talked about in this Himalayan National Park.
 There are 375 Fauna Species and many others Like 31 Mammals, 181 Birds and etc.